npm/make-fetch-happen/README.md

   * If `opts.agent` is an object, it will be used as the request-pooling agent argument for this request.
   * If `opts.agent` is `false`, it will be passed as-is to the underlying request library.
 This causes a new Agent to be spawned for every request.

-For more details, see [the documentation for `node-fetch` itself](https://github.com/bitinn/node-fetch#options).
+For more details, see [the documentation for `minipass-fetch` itself](https://github.com/npm/minipass-fetch#options).

 #### <a name="extra-options"></a> `> make-fetch-happen options`

-make-fetch-happen augments the `node-fetch` API with additional features available through extra options.
+make-fetch-happen augments the `minipass-fetch` API with additional features available through extra options.
 The following extra options are available:

 * [`opts.cacheManager`](#opts-cache-manager) - Cache target to read/write
 * [`opts.cache`](#opts-cache) - `fetch` cache mode.
 Controls cache *behavior*.